 The proposal must not replace the NTIA role with a government-led or an inter-governmental organization solution.

-This section should explain how your community’s proposal meets these requirements and how its respond to the global interest in the IANA function.
+This section should explain how your community’s proposal meets these requirements and how it responds to the global interest in the IANA functions.

-V. Community Process
+VI.
+Community Process

 This section should describe the process your community used for developing this proposal, including: